PlantNetwork is the national network of botanic gardens, arboreta and other documented plant collections.

 3rd and 4th May 2017.
 Mount Stuart garden tour on the afternoon of the 3rd.
 Plant Records training day on the 4th 9.30 – 15.00hrs looking at minimum data requirements, data quality, risks and processes.
 We will be able to discuss how we all us use our plant records, common issues and compare notes on different systems.

-27th September 2017.
-9.45 – 16.00 hrs.
-Westonbirt Arboretum.
-A day which will re launch our Tree Forum and we will look at techniques and common issues in successful tree establishment.
+9.30 – 16.00 on 4th October 2017 at Westonbirt Arboretum.
+A day, which will re-launch our Tree Forum and will look at techniques and common issues in successful tree establishment, including practical demonstrations.

 Cambridge Botanic Garden, 6 December 2016